 Prehistoric and Roman Malvern

-The Prehistoric heritage of Malvern is dominated by the two Iron-Age hill forts at the southern end of the Malvern Hills.
-The museum has a display board about British Camp (the Herefordshire Beacon) and Midsummer Hill.
+The prehistoric heritage of Malvern is dominated by the two Iron-Age hill forts at the southern end of the Malvern Hills.
+The museum has a display board about British Camp (Herefordshire Beacon) and Midsummer Hill.
 A second board features Iron-Age round-houses and currency bars.
 Locally there have been a number of Bronze-Age finds, particularly in the Victorian period, with barrows on the hills.
-The Malvern area is also dotted with Romano-British kiln sites, particularly in Malvern Link, indicating a thriving industry in pottery and tile making.
+The Malvern area is also dotted with Romano-British kiln sites, particularly in Malvern Link and Hanley Castle, indicating a thriving industry in pottery and tile making.
 Archaeologists in the 1990s discovered a kiln built on an industrial scale at the local Chase School.

 The Prehistoric and Roman Collection